Jackson County Vehicle Impound Guide

 Required Documents

-- Valid driver's license (or someone with a valid license): You or someone you authorize to pick up the vehicle must have a valid driver's license.
+- Valid Driver's License (or a Licensed Person Picking it Up for You): You or someone you authorize to pick up the vehicle must have a valid driver's license.
 If your license is suspended due to the DUI arrest, see the section below.

-- Cash or credit card for fees: Impound lots typically accept cash and credit cards, but it's always best to confirm before you go.
+- Payment for Fees: Impound lots typically accept cash and credit cards, but it's always best to confirm before you go.

 If You Don't Have a Valid License